marcduiker/azure-functions-university/lessons/typescript/blob/blob-lesson-ts.md

       }
       ```

    3. Implement the logic to read the file names from the storage in the `else`-branch.
-Take into account the directory which is treated as a prefix in teh file path:
+Take into account the directory which is treated as a prefix in the file path:

        ```typescript
        else {